This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Day 1: Unmissable Things to Do in Sydney

 The first day is about ticking off the highlights and most unmissable attractions.
 These are the sites you simply cannot miss.

 The best place to start your visit is in Circular Quay, and if you only visited one area in Sydney this is where I would send you!

 The Quay is the main transport hub of Sydney Harbour and it’s here that two of Australia’s most famous landmarks reside; the Sydney Opera House and Sydney Harbour Bridge.

-Wander around the Quay and take your “I was here” photo in front of these famous structures and feel the pulse of the city.
+Wander around the Quay and take an “I was here” photo in front of these famous structures and feel the pulse of the city.

-Royal Botanic Gardens
+11.00am – Royal Botanic Gardens

-From the eastern side of the Opera House, you have easy access to the Royal Botanic Gardens, in my opinion, one of the most impressive gardens in the world, certainly from a location standpoint.
+From the eastern side of the bridge and Opera House, you have easy access to the Royal Botanic Gardens, in my opinion, one of the most impressive gardens in the world, certainly from a location standpoint.